MARKETProtocol/docs/source/includes/_contributing.md

 ## Coding Style

 We use a variety of programming languages in our repositories.
-When contributing, please follow existing coding conventions and refer to the CONTRIBUTING.md file in the repository, if one exists.
+When contributing, please follow the existing coding conventions according to the `CONTRIBUTING.md` file of each repository.

 [comment]: TODO: update style
 For JavaScript, we use [NPM's style](https://docs.npmjs.com/misc/coding-style), which is automatically enforced via [prettier](https://prettier.io/).